Spiders. Part 3. The Sex Life of Spiders.

 Creating a Make-do-Penis

 We think of spiders as having eight legs, but it can be said that they have ten.
 The first pair is in front of the head region and is not used for walking.
-Being short and functioning as tactile organs, in the male these palps undergo a kind of metamorphism during his last molt.
+Being short and functioning as tactile organs, in males, these palps undergo a kind of metamorphosis during their last moult.

 An elabrate organ of sperm tranfere.

-It really amazes me that such a complex structure can be metamorphosed from such a simple palp, shown above.
+It truly amazes me that such a complex structure can be formed from such a simple palp, as shown above.

 Metamorphosis.

-This illustration of a Tarantula’s mature palp shows a simple ‘fountainpen nib’ system and its coiled sperm reservoir.
+This illustration of a Tarantula’s mature palp on the right shows a simple ‘fountain pen’ system and its coiled sperm reservoir.
+On the left is the mature male palp of a true spider.

 A stylized diagram, on how a male true spiders’ sex organ works.

-It is interesting to note that the male palp and the females’ epigynum co-evolved into the lock and key-like organs.
-Typically the female plays hard to get with more and more complex passageways to the spermatheca storage sac.
+It is interesting to note that the male palp and the female’s epigynum co-evolved into the lock and key-like organs.
+Typically, the female plays hard to get, with increasingly complex passageways leading to the spermatheca storage sac.

 The Spermatheca.

 The female will store the males’ sperm within a spermatheca.
-By making it difficult for the male to deliver his sperm, by a complex series of coiled ducts, she is imposing sexual selection on the male.
+By making it difficult for the male to deliver his sperm through a complex series of coiled ducts, she is imposing sexual selection on the male.

-As mentioned above, a male mature spider cannot molt again owning to the complex structure of his palp, and dies in his last skin.
+As mentioned above, a mature male spider cannot moult again due to the complex structure of its palp and dies in its last skin.

 Oh’ to be a virgin again!

-The female on the other hand, if she lives for more than one year, will become a virgin again after her next molt.
-This is achieved by shedding her spermatheca full of sperm and will have to mate again.
+The female, on the other hand, if she lives for more than one year, will become a virgin again after her successive moult.
+This is achieved by shedding her spermatheca full of sperm, and she will have to mate again.

 Conclusion.

-Male true spiders have developed a copulation organ, by adapting their palps during their last and mature molt.
+Male true spiders have developed a copulation organ by adapting their palps during their last and mature moult.

 Spider Reproduction and Life Cycle – Spider Facts and Information (spidersworlds.com)